Investigators' toolkit

 Reasonable adjustments

-Girlguiding is an inclusive organisation and this means that no member or volunteer should be disadvantaged by unjustifiable conditions or requirements, or experience less-favourable treatment because of any of the protected characteristics of the Equality Act 2010.
+Girlguiding is an inclusive organisation.
+This means that no member or volunteer should be disadvantaged or experience less favourable treatment as a result of the protected characteristics included in our equality and diversity policy.

 This also applies to investigations.
-It’s important to consider if there is anything that may act as a barrier when carrying out your work.
-For example, if there are cultural differences it may be relevant to take extra care with language that is used in your communication.
+It’s important to consider if there’s anything that may act as a barrier when carrying out your work.
+For example, if there are cultural differences it may be relevant to take extra care with language that’s used in your communication.

-If the person has a visual impairment it may be the case that they would prefer to have communications in text format so it can be read by a screen reader when they need to refer back to this information.
-An adjustment you could make as an investigator would be to ensure there is a note taker present at all meetings who can type up what has been said and send this across to all parties following the meeting.
+If the person has a visual impairment, they may prefer to have communications in text format.
+This is so it can be read by a screen reader when they need to refer back to this information.
+An adjustment you could make as an investigator would be to ensure there’s a note-taker present at all meetings who can type up what’s been said and send this across to all parties following the meeting.

-For more information about making reasonable adjustments please visit the making reasonable adjustment pages of our website.
-If you have questions about Inclusion or would like specific advice on how to make reasonable adjustments please email our Volunteer Support team at [email protected].
+For more information about making reasonable adjustments please check our advice on making adjustments.
+If you have questions about inclusion or would like specific advice please email our volunteer support team at [email protected]

 Not everyone has someone they know who can support them through investigations.
-This is where the supporter role comes into place.
-Support liaison volunteers should create a group of volunteers who may provide support if a volunteer doesn’t have someone they know who can help them.
-These will be volunteers with specific skills and experience to perform this function.
+This is where the SPLV role comes into place.
+SPLV’s can be given to all volunteers including those who don’t have someone they know who can help them.
+The SPLV will be a volunteer with specific skills and experience to perform this function.

-They are not able to contribute to the investigation but can be there to ensure a fair representation and allow the meeting to feel more comfortable for person being investigated.
+They aren’t able to contribute to the investigation but can be there to ensure a fair representation and allow the meeting to feel more comfortable for the person being investigated.

 Mental health support

-Safe Practice investigations can sometimes be very challenging for those involved.
-Difficult feelings may come up and this, unfortunately, can have a negative impact on mental health.
+Investigations can sometimes be very challenging for those involved.
+Difficult feelings may come up and this unfortunately can have a negative impact on mental health.

 If you think it might be helpful, there is a wellbeing action plan for volunteers.